Tharston and Hapton

-The civil parish of Tharston and Hapton lies in the south of the county of Norfolk, England.
+Tharston and Hapton is a civil parish in the South Norfolk district, in the county of Norfolk, England.
 It encompasses the two villages of Tharston and Hapton, covering 9.26 km2.
 The parish had a population of 599 in 231 households at the 2001 census, increasing to 793 at the 2011 census.

 Notable population changes

 A more than 20% increase in local population within 10 years reflects new housing on uninhabited land by Tharston's southern limit (by Long Stratton) (approximately 2001 to 2005).

 Its other notable population changes in Tharston were a shift from for decades of early censuses from a range of 352 to 392 to a range about 35% lower for the early 20th century, followed by a bounce back beyond original levels to 428 in 1951 by which time further housing had been built.

 Extent of Tharston and of Hapton

 The scope of Tharston unusually changed, from 1430 acre in 1831, in two changes to 1633 acre in 1891.
 Hapton changed from 670 to 700 acre in a similar period.
 These figures are borne out in the size of today's ecclesiastical parishes in the Church of England.